tsackton/taelgarverse/docs/people/addermarians/caradoc.md

 :octicons-location-24:{ .lg .middle } Hired the [Addermarch Mercenaries](<../pcs/addermarch/addermarch-mercenaries.md>) on May 2nd, 1715 in [Roscombe](<../../gazetteer/greater-sembara/addermarch/roscombe.md>), [Carlinshire](<../../gazetteer/greater-sembara/addermarch/carlinshire.md>), [Addermarch](<../../gazetteer/greater-sembara/addermarch/addermarch.md>)

 Caradoc is a reclusive alchemist of the highlands of [Carlinshire](<../../gazetteer/greater-sembara/addermarch/carlinshire.md>), who maintains a simple cottage-laboratory outside [Brantor](<../../gazetteer/greater-sembara/addermarch/brantor.md>).
 He is a regular presence in [Roscombe](<../../gazetteer/greater-sembara/addermarch/roscombe.md>) on market days, where he meets clients, arranges commissions, and occasionally sells minor potions and ointments to the populace and travelers.
-Though rumored to be fabulously wealthy—or secretly fey‑touched—he lives simply and treats alchemy as both scholarly calling and civic duty, rewarding competence with generous pay.

-Despite his age, Caradoc moves with crisp focus.
-He has short white hair, keen green eyes, and a habit of weighing every bargain against risks that are not always obvious to his clients.
+Rumored to be fabulously wealthy—or secretly fey‑touched—he lives simply and treats alchemy more of a scholarly pursue and civic duty than a means to riches.
+He does not share where and how he came by his coin.
+Caradoc pays generously for rare ingredients, especially those that are dangerous to collect.
+He bankrolls expeditions rather than traveling himself, relying on agents to secure exotic ingredients such as cockatrice gizzards and the living mineral [uligium](<../../things/materials/uligium.md>).

-Caradoc pays generously for rare ingredients and dangerous errands.
-He bankrolls expeditions rather than traveling himself, relying on proven agents to secure exotic ingredients such as cockatrice gizzards and the living mineral [uligium](<../../things/materials/uligium.md>).
-He does not share where and how he came by his coin, though he always seems to have enough for a generous commission.
+Despite his age, Caradoc moves with crisp intention.
+He has short white hair, keen green eyes, and a habit of weighing every bargain against risks that are not always obvious to those he deals with.

 Caradoc has hidden depths, as well.
-He has a surprising knowledge of esoteric concoctions, such as [Trueflame](<../../things/materials/trueflame.md>) and once traveled in the [Feywild](<../../cosmology/feywild.md>) under the name Aurenxis, a name he used to keep his true identity safe from mischief.
-He does not advertise this history, but it explains his familiarity with [Morlaith](<../extraplanar-powers/archfey/morlaith.md>) and his caution around disturbances tied to the [Feywild](<../../cosmology/feywild.md>).
+He has a surprising knowledge of esoteric concoctions, such as [Trueflame](<../../things/materials/trueflame.md>), and once traveled in the [Feywild](<../../cosmology/feywild.md>) under the name Aurenxis, a name he used to keep his true identity safe from mischief.
+He does not advertise this history, though those who know him well may learn that as a teenager he crossed into Morlaith's realm in the Feywild; whatever happened there left him with prematurely white hair and an uncanny instinct for alchemy.

 ## Events
 - May 02, 1715 DR: [Hired the Addermarch Mercenaries](<../../campaigns/addermarch-campaign/addermarch-session-03.md>) to slay a cockatrice and procure its gizzard as proof of capability.